Reinforce Compliance and Risk Management

 Driving Forward Business Continuity Management (BCM)

-o prepare for unforeseen events, the JCU Group has a Business Continuity Plan (BCP) in place so that we are able to continue our operations and minimize the impact on our customers even in the event of an emergency.
-We hold briefing sessions on our business continuity plan and distribute booklets explaining the outline of our BCP to raise awareness among employees at all business sites.
+To prepare for unforeseen events, the JCU Group has a business continuity plan (BCP) in place so that we are able to continue our operations and minimize the impact on our customers even in the event of an emergency.
+We hold briefing sessions on our BCP and distribute booklets explaining the outline of our BCP to raise awareness among employees at all business sites.

 The major emergencies that our BCP prepares for include intense earthquakes, storms, floods, fires, IT failures, and supply chain disruptions.